aminsec/Sancity-Blogs-Nodejs/README.md

 # Sancity-Blogs-Source
-This is the Source of Sancity Blogs project(Backend Nodejs) writted by aminsec.
+This is the Backend Node.js source of Sancity Blogs project developed by Mohammad Amin Choopani(aminsec).
-This project doesn't have a professional UI, cause im not a frontend developer :)

 # Technologies Used
 - AI